Shivangx01b/GoNN/README.md

 # GoNN
-A go based neural network for basic stuffs
+A go based neural network framework

 ## What is GONN ?